UPDATED May 2, 2019

 The strategy will also prioritize outreach to area homeowners by the Chicago Community Land Trust, which provides reduced property taxes in exchange for long-term affordability, and to low-income tenants by the Chicago Low-Income Housing Trust Fund, which provides rental subsidies on their behalf.

 The proposal would protect the historic character of portions of 18th Street, Blue Island Avenue, and other streets through a formal City of Chicago landmark district designation, which will require Landmarks Commission review of local building projects.
-Answers to frequently asked questions about landmark designation can be found here (Spanish and English versions are attached).
+Answers to frequently asked questions about landmark designation can be found in Spanish and English versions.

 The proposed district, which is characterized by Baroque-inspired mixed-use and residential buildings constructed between 1875 and 1910, was granted initial landmark status by the Landmarks Commission at its meeting in December 2018.
 A map of the proposed district is available here.